wcarhart/tug/README.md

 Tug uses [compare-versions](https://github.com/omichelsen/compare-versions) to compare Git tags.
 Tug only supports [Semantic Versioning](https://semver.org/).
 Using other version schemes can cause tug to malfunction.

 #### How does tug manage state?
 Repositories adhere to the following state diagram.
+You can see the current repository state via `GET /status`.

 ```
                                                   Idle